sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 ####Dropping in a Pane

-Paneís automatically have their *OnDragOver()* called.
+Pane‚Äôs automatically have their *OnDragOver()* called.
 If the pane wants to allow the drop, it should set the drop effects accordingly.
 The implementation of *OnDrop* can mark the drop operation as handled or it can let the operation pass down to other drop handlers - if there are any - by setting Handle = False.
 For example:

 ```C#
 public override void OnDragOver(DropInfo dropInfo)